 Interim Registrar.
 Catherine Nance holds a Bachelor of Music degree from Converse College (South Carolina) and Master’s of Music degree from Manhattan School of Music in NYC.
 She has been Director of Music Ministries at St. John’s United Methodist Church in Aiken, SC.
 Catherine is a graduate of the DWS program at IWS and has been a Teaching Assistant for the 704 class since 2019.
 She enjoys helping students through their time of study at IWS as way of their serving the Kingdom.

 Chaplain & GROW Center Co-Director.
 Nancy Nethercott served as a TEAM missionary in Japan for 30 years and currently has her ministry of “Global Training in Spiritual Formation and Biblical Worship” under Faith and Learning International.
-Besides teaching internationally, Nancy meets with people as a Spiritual Director and teaches ESL and Japanese classes near her home in Indianapolis, Indiana.
-Nancy is an ordained priest in the Anglican Church in North America (ACNA) in the diocese of Churches for the Sake of Others (C4SO).
+Besides teaching internationally, Nancy meets with people as a Spiritual Director and Ignataion Prayer Guide and teaches ESL and Japanese classes near her home in Indianapolis, Indiana.
+Nancy is an ordained priest in the Anglican Church in North America (ACNA) in the diocese of Churches for the Sake of Others (C4SO) and licensed as a priest in the Anglican Diocese of the Great Lakes.

 Nancy holds a Bachelor of Arts in Social and Intellectual History from Bethel University in St. Paul, Minnesota, a Master of Arts in TESOL and Linguistics from Wm.
 Carey International University in Pasadena, California, and a Doctor of Worship Studies (2006) from the Robert E. Webber Institute for Worship Studies.
-Nancy also holds advanced certificates in Spiritual Formation and Spiritual Direction from Moody Bible Institute in Chicago, Illinois.
+Nancy also holds advanced certificates in Spiritual Formation and Spiritual Direction from Moody Bible Institute in Chicago, Illinois, and Anglican Formation from Asbury Anglican Studies Institute in Wilmore, Kentucky.

 Interim Librarian.
-Jennifer holds a B.S. in International Affairs with a minor in Music from the Florida State University, her M.W.S from the Robert E. Webber Institute for Worship Studies, and is beginning a second Master’s degree in Fall 2022 to become an ALA-accredited librarian.
+Jennifer holds a B.S. in International Affairs with a minor in Music from the Florida State University, her M.W.S from the Robert E. Webber Institute for Worship Studies, and is currently working towards a Master of Arts in Library and Information Science at the University of South Florida School of Information to become an ALA-accredited librarian.
 She has previously worked under the State Librarian and in library grants at Florida’s Division of Library and Information Services, as an assistant manager in the Circulation Department of the Leon County Public Library, and as Director of Music Ministries at Holy Cross Anglican Church.
 In addition to her IWS Interim Librarian role, she is currently the Youth Ministry Assistant and Alto Choral Section Leader at St. Peter’s Cathedral in Tallahassee, Florida.

 Bibliographer.
 Mark Torgerson is Professor of Worship Studies at Judson University in Elgin, Illinois.
 He received an M.Div. from North Park Theological Seminary and an M.A. and Ph.D. from the University of Notre Dame in liturgical studies.
 He is an ordained minister in the Evangelical Covenant Church and an artist.
 He has written various articles and book reviews published in Worship, CIVA SEEN, Reformed Liturgy and Music, Christianity and the Arts, The Covenant Quarterly, and the IFRAA On-line Journal.
 He has written two books, An Architecture of Immanence: Architecture for Worship and Ministry Today and Greening Spaces for Worship and Ministry: Congregations, Their Buildings, and Creation Care.
 He continues to pursue research exploring the relationship between the Christian faith and the visual arts.